 Hello, Greek learners! 😊

-Today, we’re diving into one of the essentials for connecting in Greek: the 5 Ws!
+Today, we’re diving into one of the essentials for connecting phrases: the 5 Ws in Greek!

 Let’s explore each one and see how they work in context with pronunciation and example phrases!